ratify-project/ratify/docs/oras-auth-provider.md

 #### Ratify Auth Provider Configuration
 ```
+"stores": {
+        "version": "1.0.0",
+        "plugins": [
+            {
+                "name": "oras",
+                "localCachePath": "./local_oras_cache",
                 "auth-provider": {
                     "name": "azure-wi"
                 }
+            }
+        ]
+    }
 ```

 ### 3. Kubernetes Secrets
 Ratify resolves registry credentials from [Docker Config Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) in the cluster.
-Ratify considers kubernetes secrets in two ways.
-First, the configuration can specify a list of `secrets`.
+Ratify considers kubernetes secrets in two ways:
+1. The configuration can specify a list of `secrets`.
 Each entry REQUIRES the `secretName` field.
 The `namespace` field MUST also be provided if the secret does not exist in the namespace Ratify is deployed in.
+The Ratify helm chart contains a roles.yaml file with role assignments.
+If a namespace other than Ratify's namespace is provided in the secret list, the user MUST add a new role binding to the cluster role for that new namespace.

-The Ratify pod MUST be assigned the necessary read secret role in order to read the listed secrets from the namespace.
-Second, Ratify considers the `imagePullSecrets` specified in the service account associated with Ratify.
+2. Ratify considers the `imagePullSecrets` specified in the service account associated with Ratify.
 The `serviceAccountName` field specifies the service account associated with Ratify.
 Ratify MUST be assigned a role to read the service account and secrets in the Ratify namespace.

-The Ratify helm chart contains a roles.yaml file with role assignments.
-If a namespace other than Ratify's namespace is provided, the user MUST add a new role binding to the cluster role so Ratify's service account can operate.

 Ratify only supports the kubernetes.io/dockerconfigjson secret type or the legacy kubernetes.io/dockercfg type.

 #### Sample Configuration
 ```
+"stores": {
+        "version": "1.0.0",
+        "plugins": [
+            {
+                "name": "oras",
+                "localCachePath": "./local_oras_cache",
                 "auth-provider": {
                     "name": "k8s-secrets",
                     "serviceAccountName": "ratify-sa", // will be 'default' if not specified
                     "secrets" : [
                         {
                             "secretName": "artifact-pull-docker-config" // Ratify namespace will be used
                         },
                         {
                             "secretName": "artifact-pull-docker-config2",
                             "namespace": "test"
+                        }
+                    ]
+                }
             }
         ]
     }
 ```

 ## Notational Conventions